rita-barbosa/LAPR5-2425/docs/sprint-1/1221933/us-5.1.16/readme.md

 > type indicates that an orthopedic doctor and nurse are needed, the scheduling cannot be done for staff that do not
 > have that specialization.

+> **Question:** Can a doctor make more than one operation request for the same patient?
+>If so, is there any limit or rules to follow?
+For example, doctors can make another
+>operation request for the same patient as long as it's not the same operation type?
+>
+> **Answer:**  it should not be possible to have more than one "open" surgery request (that is, a surgery that is
+> requested or scheduled but not yet performed) for the same patient and operation type.

+> **Question:** Does the system adds automically the operation request to the medical history of the patient?
+>
+> **Answer:** No need. it will be the doctor's responsibility to add it.

 ## 3. Analysis